Updated July 7, 2023

 Some of the key takeaways of the article are:

 - It refers to a document that assures the seller via several participating banks that the buyer will not default on its payment.

 - If the buyer fails to repay, the issuing bank must make the repayment.

-- The issuing banks charge a fee as a percentage of the amount of the letter of credit.
+- The issuing banks charge a fee as a percentage of the letter of credit amount.

 - There are different types – credit on sight, time credit, standby letter of credit, revocable credit, irrevocable credit, and transferable credit.

 Now, let us look at the following steps to understand its works:

 1: The buyer/ importer (applicant) approaches a bank (issuing bank) for the issuance of the letter of credit.

 2: The seller (beneficiary) will have a bank (advising bank) receive the letter of credit issued and confirm its authenticity.